-With the start of the ASEAN Economic Community, Southeast Asia’s physical markets are not the only ones getting a trade boost.
-The e-commerce scene is also seeing more cross-border trade.
+With the start of the ASEAN Economic Community, Southeast Asia’s physical markets aren’t the only ones getting a trade boost.
+The e-commerce scene is seeing more cross-border trade too.

-This may seem logical at first, but it uses wrong assumptions.
-Despite having a large population, low levels of economic development and internet penetration make the country more interesting than most for e-commerce.
+Despite Indonesia’s large population, low levels of economic development and internet penetration make the country more interesting than others for e-commerce.

-Figures recorded from 2015 show that with an internet penetration rate of only 35%, the number of internet users in the country is expected to nearly double within five years to 63%.
-This means by 2020, there will be over 160 million people in Indonesia having access to the internet.
+Figures recorded from 2015 show that with an internet penetration rate of only 35%, the number of locals online will nearly double within five years to 63%.
+That means over 160 million Indonesians will have access to the internet by 2020

-Similar to most ASEAN countries, Indonesia has “mobile-first” internet accessibility.
-This means that most people have their first access to the internet through phones instead of computers.
+Similar to its neighbors in the region, Indonesia has “mobile-first” internet accessibility.
+This means people usually have their first online access through phones instead of computers.

 Indonesia E-Commerce: Things You Should Know